extempl/simplehint/README.md

 This is tooltip replacement for default title-tooltip with some expanded opportunities.

-To add script to your website add the nex lines in head-block:
+To add script to your website add the next lines in head-block:

 	<script type="text/javascript" src="jquery.js"></script>
     <script type="text/javascript" src="jquery.simplehint.min.js"></script>